Hansenyao/nait-dmit2008-demos/reviews-app-with-lifecycle-COMPLETE/README.md

-# React LifeCycle with our Reviews app.
+# React RESTFul APIs, State, in a Review App.

 # Why and What